bcgov/mds/docs/verifiable_credentials.md

 The top level of the credential produced is currently typed with all three because, and because all the attributes in all the context files are `protected` no attributes can conflict.
 AKA.
 Context files can add attributes to protected types, but cannot redefine an existing term.

-### Data Architechture
+## Orgbook Publication Architecture Architechture

 ![https://lucid.app/lucidspark/a72aa903-a3b6-48fa-a531-d00072f3e32f/edit?view_items=CIknlZqzm_3b&invitationId=inv_588317cd-af32-46ec-9297-bb2ce5c57502](untp_arch_diagram.png)

 ### Mines Digital Services

-General Purpose: To manage the mining data in BC
+**General Purpose:** To manage the mining data in BC

 ### Digital Trust Toolkit

-General Purpose: To host critical artifacts for reference by BC Government VC Issuers, as well as instructional material for business experts of interested government issuers.
+**General Purpose:** To host critical artifacts for reference by BC Government VC Issuers, as well as instructional material for business experts of interested government issuers.

 NOTE: This service is also responsible for maintaining the whitelist [files](https://github.com/bcgov/digital-trust-toolkit/tree/main/related_resources/registrations/issuers) that Orgbook leverages to control what did's are allowed to issue.

 ### Orgbook Publisher

-General Purpose: To support publishing of Government data as JSON-LD Credentials to Orgbook for BC Businesses (including did's)
+**General Purpose:** To support publishing of Government data as JSON-LD Credentials to Orgbook for BC Businesses (including did's)

 ### DID:TDW Server

-General Purpose: To host did's for BC government entities, specifically did:web and did:tdw
+**General Purpose:** To host did's for BC government entities, specifically did:web and did:tdw

 ### Aries VCR VC API

-General Purpose: New REST API to add support for JSON-LD verifiable credentials to Orgbook
+**General Purpose:** New REST API to add support for JSON-LD verifiable credentials to Orgbook

 ### Orgbook

-General Purpose: To hold verifiable data about BC Businesses.
+**General Purpose:** To hold verifiable data about BC Businesses.

-### UNTP Digital Product Passports

-Business will produce

 ## Who to call